CiscoISE/terraform-provider-ciscoise/docs/resources/rest_id_store.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on RESTIDStore.
-  This resource allows the client to update a REST ID store by name.
-    This resource deletes a REST ID store by name.
-    This resource allows the client to update a REST ID store.
-    This resource deletes a REST ID store.
-    This resource creates a REST ID store.
+  This resource allows the client to update a REST ID store by name.This resource deletes a REST ID store by name.This resource allows the client to update a REST ID store.This resource deletes a REST ID store.This resource creates a REST ID store.
 ---

 # ciscoise_rest_id_store (Resource)

 It manages create, read, update and delete operations on RESTIDStore.

-  This resource allows the client to update a REST ID store by name.
+  - This resource allows the client to update a REST ID store by name.
-  This resource deletes a REST ID store by name.
+  - This resource deletes a REST ID store by name.
-  This resource allows the client to update a REST ID store.
+  - This resource allows the client to update a REST ID store.
-  This resource deletes a REST ID store.
+  - This resource deletes a REST ID store.
-  This resource creates a REST ID store.
+  - This resource creates a REST ID store.

 ## Example Usage